The Short Answer

-Ćevapi is not just food in Bosnia - it is a way of life.
+Ćevapi is not just food in Bosnia, it is a way of life.
 Minced beef, hand-shaped, grilled over charcoal, served in a soft somun flatbread with raw onion and kajmak.
 Every person in Sarajevo has an opinion on who makes the best ones.
-Here are the most well-known spots in and around the old town.
+Here is what I tell guests when they ask, after three years of sending them out hungry and getting their reports back.

 What Is Ćevapi, Exactly?